- Visit the sources of yuzu, Japan's rarest green tea, and other traditional foods

 - All visit logistics pre-arranged, giving you access to places not normally open to public

 - Rental car, a selection of comfortable/traditional places to stay as well as shipping support for some products (including international delivery)

 Kochi Prefecture has the longest coastline in Japan exposed to the central pacific ocean and the powerful Kuroshio current welling from the equator and swirling up past the shores of the northwestern rim nations.
 As a result, Kochi's climate is both wet, humid, and subtropical.
 Snow only falls in the high ranges, and the ocean temperature seldom dips below 16 degrees year round.
-This plus the fertile alleuvial soils make for a perfect growing environment for fruit, veges, and ocean fish.
+This plus the fertile alluvial soils make for a perfect growing environment for fruit, vegetables, and ocean fish.
 This tour takes you around the East and Central areas of Kochi, sampling various gourmet ingredients and fermentations that are unique to the area.
-The tour is intended for professional and serious home chefs, fermentation fans, and food connoiseurs interested in exploring Japan's traditional agriculture.
+The tour is intended for professional and serious home chefs, fermentation fans, and food connoisseurs interested in exploring Japan's traditional agriculture.